How often have you checked a product on social media before making a purchase?

 13. The number of social media users grows by 9% every year, social commerce growth statistics confirm.

-Since the popularity of social media networks is growing, so are its users.
+As the popularity of social media networks is growing, so are its users.
 For that purpose, retailers should be ready to meet their customers on the most popular platforms.

 In fact, the online shopping industry in America is growing three times faster than its brick-and-mortar counterpart.